 Document all of your moving expenses and keep receipts.
-The Canadian Revenue Agency may give tax credit for expenses on moves that exceeds 40km.
+The Canadian Revenue Agency may give a tax credit for expenses on moves that exceed 40km.

 Make sure that fragile items are packed carefully, and label each item with “Fragile.”
 We recommend numbering all the items and having an inventory list generally indicating the contents of each item and where to place it in the new location.

 Make sure that either yourself, or someone else with your inventory list, is present at the time of unloading to direct the movers and make sure everything has been delivered and in good condition.
 It is often helpful to start with a walkthrough of the house to familiarize the movers with the layout.